 Look at these amazing mushrooms from northern Ontario!

-Walking through the woods in Northern Ontario, we came across this downed log which was covered in some amazing mushrooms.
+Mushrooms!
+Walking through the woods in Northern Ontario, we came across this downed log which was covered and looks amazing.

 It was this log filled with different varieties of mushrooms that sparked an interest for me to understand what I was looking at.
 Are they poisonous?
 How can you tell?
-I purchased two books on foraging, one specifically for Ontario, and of course I was all over the internet.
+I purchased two books on foraging, one specifically for Ontario, and of course I looked all over the internet.
 I also sent my pictures to a professional forager for his opinion.
 We were not eating anything until I was absolutely sure.
 His name is Don King, a chef and forager http://www.themushroomhunter.com/ – thank you Don for your guidance.
-He was super helpful in identifying some of the mushrooms for me, and advising some were questionable.
+He was super helpful in identifying the varieties for me, and advising some that were questionable.

 Here is another link for Chanterelles and their copy cat Jack-o-Lanterns http://www.mushroom-appreciation.com/chanterelle-mushrooms.html#sthash.wjmY6PCn.dpbs

 This is a beautiful display of a very large Crown tipped coral, which is edible and delicious!
 There are also many pear shaped Puffballs scattered around the log, which are also edible and delicious!